Things to do in Pembrokeshire — A Weekend Itinerary

 Puffin with sand eels in its mouth on Skomer Island, Wales

-TICKETS FOR SKOMER ISLAND:
+BUYING TICKETS FOR SKOMER ISLAND:

-• Ferries run from 1st April to 30th September at 10 am, 11 am and 12 pm.
+• Ferries run from 1st April to 30th September at 10 am, 10.30 am, 11 am 11.30 am and 12 pm.

 • The island is closed on Mondays (except Spring Bank Holiday).

-EXPLORE THE SOUTHWESTERN PEMBROKESHIRE COUNTRY LANES
+2. EXPLORE THE SOUTH PEMBROKESHIRE COUNTRY LANES

-Hoping to find breaks in the downpour, we set off into the Welsh countryside to explore.
 Within a few streets, we were on country lanes lined with wildflower-filled hedgerows.

 Coastal path sign in Wales on the Pembrokeshire Coastal Path

-Pembrokeshire coastal path
+Pembrokeshire coastal path ©Lifejourney4two.com

 Yellow coastal flowers

-Kidney vetch, wildflower on the Pembrokeshire Coast
+Kidney vetch, wildflower on the Pembrokeshire Coast ©Lifejourney4two.com

 Pink coastal flowers on Pembrokeshire Coastal Path

-Knapweed on the Pembrokeshire Coast
+Knapweed on the Pembrokeshire Coast ©Lifejourney4two.com

-For some reason, churches and their graveyards often evoke emotion.
+We passed the Pembrokeshire Cemetery.
+For some reason, churches and their graveyards pull us toward them.
 Perhaps it is the symbolic reminder of our impermanence or the glimpse of life gone by.
-Whatever the reason, we often find ourselves in amongst the gravestones — cameras in hand.
+Or simply that they are quiet reflective places to wander.

 Graveyard with wild flowers in Marloes, Pembrokeshire

-Wildflowers in amongst the gravestones of a Pembrokeshire Cemetery
+Wildflowers in amongst the gravestones of a Pembrokeshire Cemetery ©Lifejourney4two.com

-We found out later that this means the village is one of sixteen throughout the UK, which saw everyone return safely from both the first and second World Wars.
+We found out later that this means the village is one of sixteen throughout the UK, which saw everyone return safely from both the First and Second World Wars.

 SIgn for the town of Herbrandstone in Pembrokeshire, Wales .

-Herbrandston— a ‘Doubly Thankful Village’ in Pembrokeshire
+Herbrandston— a ‘Doubly Thankful Village’ in Pembrokeshire ©Lifejourney4two.com

-ST, BRIDES HAVEN BEACH
+3. ST, BRIDES HAVEN BEACH

-Spider crabs arrive in their tens of thousands for a ‘coming of age’ moulting.
+Spider crabs arrive in their tens of thousands for a coming-of-age moulting.
 The adolescent spider crabs lose their hard shells as they increase in size by about thirty per cent.

 spider crab on sand in the ocean